Auto-Detect Sensitivity — Tuning Swing Detection for Your Routine

 The Sensitivity slider only affects the speed and arc gates that decide step 3 → 4.
 It does not change how the camera finds you (step 1 → 2) or how stillness is measured at address (step 2 → 3) — those are fixed.

-See also: Detection Confidence & Lighting for skeleton tracking issues.
+See also: Reducing Motion Blur — Shutter Speed and ISO for lighting and shutter fixes that help tracking.
 Filmstrip & Video Quality for stable-camera tips that help both detection and analysis.